square/terraform-provider-anomalo/docs/resources/check.md

 ### Required

 - `check_type` (String) The type of check.
-Valid values are available in the Anomalo API documentation for CreateChecks.
+Valid values are available in the Anomalo API documentation for `create_check`.
 - `params` (Map of String) A map of parameters for the provided check type.
-Valid values are available in the Anomalo API documentation for CreateChecks.
+Valid values are available in the Anomalo API documentation for `create_check`.
 Acceptable values differ by check type.

 ### Optional

-- `check_static_id` (Number) A check ID that persists through updates.
-The Anomalo API implements check updates as deletion + creation.
-It does not support direct updates.
-This provider abstracts that detail and supports referencing checks strictly by their static_check_id.
+- `check_static_id` (Number) The check ID, persists through updates.
+Implementation Detail: The Anomalo API implements check updates as a deletion of the old check + creation of a new one.
+When using this provider, you can ignore that detail by using `static_check_id`.
 This makes the resource behave like a typical HTTP resource.
 - `table_id` (Number) The ID of the table that this check belongs to.
-This can be specified by referencingthe resource object, ex `anomalo_table.<resource_name>.table_id`.
-It should not be changed aftercreation.
+This can be specified by referencing the resource object, ex `anomalo_table.<resource_name>.table_id`.
+It should not be changed after creation.